 Hello, my name is Jack.
 I retired last December 2017.
 I’m 60 years old.
-My job was stressing me out, and I was eating everything in sight every night after work.
-I had reached a weight of 237 pounds, at the time of my retirement.
+My job stressed me out, and I ate everything in sight every night after work.
+I had reached a weight of 237 pounds at the time of my retirement.

 I have hypertension and am on two different drugs for that.
-He actually put one of those drugs on hold as he feels I don’t need it any longer.
+He put one of those drugs on hold as he feels I no longer need it.
 I will likely be coming off the statin soon too.
-With all the progress in weight loss, I no longer dread going to the gym, I look forward to it every day.
+With all the progress in weight loss, I no longer dread going to the gym.
+I look forward to it every day.

-I no longer crave pizza, chips and fast food.
-My wife also followed the high protein/low carb and goes to the gym and she has lost 20 pounds.
+I no longer crave pizza, chips, and fast food.
+My wife also followed the high protein/low carb and went to the gym, and she has lost 20 pounds.
 I can’t see myself ever going back to eating the way I used to.
 This feels so good!